 After the procedure

-Your doctor, nurse or technician can tell you your blood pressure results immediately after the test.
+Your health care provider can tell you your blood pressure results right away after the test.

 Blood pressure is measured in millimeters of mercury (mm Hg).
 A blood pressure measurement has two numbers: